puremourning/vimspector/CONTRIBUTING.md

    follow the instructions for running tets directly.
 1. Directly: Run `./install_gadget.py --all` and then `./run_tests`.
 Note that this depends on your runtime environment and might not match CI.
 I recommend running the tests in the docker container.
+If you have your own custom gadgets and/or custom configurations (in `vimspector/configurations` and/or `vimspector/gadget`, then consider using `./run_tests --install --basedir /tmp/vimspector_test` (then delete `/tmp/vimspector_test`).
+This will install the gadgets to that dir and use it for the gadget dir/config dir so that your custom configuration won't interfere with the tess.

 When tests fail, they dump a load of logs to a directory for each failed tests.
 Usually the most useful output is `messages`, which tells you what actually